ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GIST. Use the menu to see other pages.

-People with a recurrent or metastatic GIST often experience emotions such as disbelief or fear.
+People with a recurrent or metastatic GIST sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.

 If treatment does not work